DanielK2312/SWJ-Proj/README.md

 For each new sprint cycle, update the implementation of your system (break it down into subsections).
 It is helpful if you can include some code snippets to illustrate the implementation

 Specify the development approach of your team, including programming languages, database, development, testing, and deployment environments.

+## Site
+Was able to create a website that scales with different window sizes while also having all the information needed.
+Includes tabs that take the user to different links in order to see Contributors and References.
+Includes a dropdown for years.

+## Admin Page
+Created a page that lists all the current information about SWJ members.
+Uses a dropdown in order to see all the information.

 # Technology